chisui/dakka/thesis/main.md

     )
 ```

-Where `CtxState` is used to keep track of actor instances that currently are in known to the context.
+Where `CtxState` is used to keep track of actor instances, that currently are known to the context.

 ```haskell
 data CtxState = CtxState